A Mean Field Approach to Empirical Bayes Estimation in High-dimensional Linear Regression: Posterior inference

 where by $h_{\mu,\mathbf{d}}({\bf u})$ we mean the vector in $\R^p$ with the $i$-th coordinate $h_{\mu, d_i}(u_i)$.
 We note the analogy of the above definition with that of $M_p(\cdot, \cdot, \mu)$ (see~\eqref{eq:M_p}) which is parametrized in terms of the natural parameter $\bm \gamma\in \R^p$.
 The notion of a well-separated optimum of $\M_p(\cdot, {\bf w}, \mu)$, introduced next, will be crucial in the sequel. \begin{definition}[Well-separated optimizer] Fix a probability measure $\mu^*$ on $\R$, and let ${\bf w} := \mathbf{X}^\top \mathbf{y}/\sigma^2$ as in \eqref{eq:notation}.
 We say that $\M_p(\cdot, {\bf w}, \mu^*)$ has a well-separated optimizer if there exists a sequence of random vectors $\mathbf{u}^* \in I_{\mu^*}^p$ such that for any $\delta>0$, there exists $\varepsilon>0$ such that

 \end{definition} Note that we keep the $p$-dependence of $\mathbf{u}^*$ implicit in our definition.
 Further, note that $\mathbf{u}^*$ is random, as $\mathbf{w}$ is random.
-See \citet[Lemma 5]{mukherjee2022variational} for easily verifiable conditions on the existence of a well-separated optimizer.
-For example, if the prior $\mu^*$ has a density proportional to $\exp(-V(\cdot))$ on $[-1,1]$, with $V(\cdot)$ being an even function such that $V(\cdot)$ is increasing on $[0,1]$ and $V'(\cdot)$ is increasing on $[0,1)$, then $\M_p(\cdot, {\bf w}, \mu^*)$ has a well-separated optimizer \citep[Lemma 5]{mukherjee2022variational}.
+In \citet[Lemma 5]{mukherjee2022variational}, the authors discuss some easily verifiable conditions for the existence of a well-separated optimizer.
+We present an analogue here to keep the discussion self-contained; we sketch a proof in Section~\ref{sec:thm_inf}. \begin{lemma} The function $\mathcal{M}_p(\cdot, \mathbf{w},\mu^*)$ has a well-separated optimizer if either (i) $\| A \|_2 \le 1-\eta$ for some $\eta>0$ free of $p$, or (ii) the prior $\mu^*$ has a density proportional to $\exp(-V(\cdot))$ on $[-1,1]$, with $V(\cdot)$ being an even function such that $V(\cdot)$ is increasing on $[0,1]$ and $V'(\cdot)$ is increasing on $[0,1)$. \end{lemma}

+\begin{remark}[Ubiquity of well-separated optimizers] Definition~\ref{defn:separation_property} might appear somewhat arbitrary at first glance.
+In particular, one might naturally wonder if this condition is satisfied for a broad class of priors $\mu^*$ and design matrices $A$.
+Lemma~\ref{lemma:separation_sufficient} provides some simple sufficient conditions for the existence of well-separated optimizers.
+We note that part (i) of Lemma~\ref{lemma:separation_sufficient} applies to any prior supported on $[-1,1]$, and ensures the existence of well-separated optimizers as long as $\|A\|_2$ is sufficiently small.
+Part (ii) of Lemma~\ref{lemma:separation_sufficient} requires additional conditions on the prior $\mu^*$, but does not require any condition on the matrix $A$. \end{remark}

 \begin{remark}[Natural versus mean parametrization] One might wonder why we used the natural parameter $\bgamma$ (and the function $\widetilde{M}_p(\bgamma, \mathbf{w},\mu)$) for numerical computations in section \ref{sec:numerical}, and the mean parametrized function $\mathcal{M}_p(\mathbf{u},\mathbf{w}, \mu)$ in the current section.
 Our choice is governed by the following consideration: the gradient of $\widetilde{M}_p(\bgamma, \mathbf{w},\mu)$ involves the function $c_\mu(\cdot,\cdot)$ and its derivative, which are easier to compute.
 On the other hand, the derivative of $\mathcal{M}_p(\mathbf{u},\mathbf{w}, \mu)$ involves the inverse function $h_\mu(\cdot,\cdot)$, which is considerably harder to evaluate.
 However, on the theoretical side, we expect the condition of well separated optimizers to be violated in most settings for the natural parametrized function $\widetilde{M}_p(\bgamma, \mathbf{w},\mu)$, whereas sufficient conditions for existence of well separated optimizers for the mean parametrized function $\mathcal{M}_p(\mathbf{u},\mathbf{w}, \mu)$ are known in the literature (as indicated above). \end{remark}